EENI Global Business School

 1. To analyze the Swiss Economy and Foreign Trade

-2. To know the business opportunities in the Swiss market
+2. To know the trade opportunities in the Swiss market

 3. To analyze the trade relations of Switzerland with the country of the student